CodeforLeipzig/stadtratmonitor/README.md

 ```

-### Importing data and building the index
+### Importing data via allris-scraper (optional)
 1. You can use [our allris-scraper](https://github.com/CodeforLeipzig/allris-scraper) to download the papers (resp. their links) from the [OPARL](https://oparl.org/) API, this will produce an input.json file
-1. Put this input.json to a public web server and set the URL to this file then in:
+2. Put this input.json to a public web server and set the URL to this file then in:
    `app/controllers/import_controller.rb` and `lib/tasks/import_papers.rake`
-1. Import the data from our scraper: `docker-compose run --user srm web rake import_papers'`
-1. Build the elasticsearch index: `docker-compose run --user srm web rake index:rebuild'`

 ### Running tests

 Assuming docker and docker-compose is installed:

-1. `docker-compose run --user srm web bin/run-tests`
+1. `docker-compose run web bin/run-tests`